-Bratwurst is considered a type of German sausage made from veal, pork or beef.
-The name Bratwurst is from the Old High German, Brätwurst from brät-, meaning finely chopped meat, and Wurst meaning, sausage, although in modern times German it is often associated with the verb braten, which means to pan fry or roast.
+Bratwurst is considered a type of German sausage made from veal, pork, or beef.
+Bratwurst is from the Old High German, Brätwurst from brät-, meaning finely chopped meat, and Wurst meaning, sausage, although German is often associated with the verb Braten, which means to pan fry or roast.

 Have you had the chance to enjoy Bratwurst?
-If not it kind of reminds me of a very mild yet flavorful sausage; if that makes any sense to y’all.
+If not, it reminds me of a very mild yet flavorful sausage; if that makes any sense to Y’all.
 I love how it adds wonderful flavor to this Bratwurst Cheddar Potato Soup without overpowering the other yummy ingredients.

-I also like Gold Skin potatoes for this Bratwurst Cheddar Potato Soup; the Yukon Gold can stand up to both dry heat and wet heat cooking methods.
+I also like the Gold Skin potatoes for this Bratwurst Cheddar Potato Soup; the Yukon Gold can stand up to both dry heat and wet heat cooking methods.
 Its waxy moist flesh and sweet flavor make it ideal for boiling, baking, and frying, and roasting.
-You may pay a little more for the Yukon Gold potatoes but trust me on this one they just seem to be the better choice for holding power in this Bratwurst Cheddar Potato Soup
+You may pay a little more for the Yukon Gold potatoes, but trust me on this one, they seem to be the better choice for holding power in this Bratwurst Cheddar Potato Soup.

 Ladies, I am telling you, be ready to fall in love with this Bratwurst Cheddar Potato Soup’s simple ingredients with fabulous flavor when you make it.
-The looks on your families face will tell you this is going to be a go-to recipe for years to come.
-Below you will find my step by step instructions to make a pot of wonderful Bratwurst Cheddar Potato Soup that will definitely leave your husbands happy when they leave the dinner table tonight.
+The looks on your family’s face will tell you this is going to be a go-to recipe for years to come.
+Below you will find my step-by-step instructions to make a pot of wonderful Bratwurst Cheddar Potato Soup that will leave your husbands happy when they leave the dinner table tonight.

 Bratwurst Cheddar Potato Soup